Armin Laschet private: Unromantic confession and his father-in-law

 Susanne Laschet with a clear message: “Both sucks!”

 Susanne Laschet is evidently a representative of clear words.
-So she made it clear that she doesn’t think much of terms like “first lady” or “mother of the country”.
+So she made it clear that she doesn’t think much of terms like “first lady” or “country mother”.
 “Both sucks!”
 Was her clear statement in the Cologne meeting on the subject.

 +++ Annalena Baerbock private: The love of her life looks like Jürgen Klopp +++